 Probably created by AI, right?

-This is a humorous (but true) story is an illustration of many people’s responses to machine learning and AI.
+This humorous (but true) story is an illustration of many people’s responses to machine learning and AI.
 It sounds good in theory, but is often lacking in practice.

 Hallucinations?
 LLM’s delivering conspiracy theories?
 Employees sharing confidential information with open models?